ben0bi/TinyComicCMS_JSON/README.md

 This blog is actually only for the creator, there is no commenting function right now.

 Where is the administration login link?
--> In the lower right corner is a "Source"-link.
-You will find the admin link there on the "Archives" page.
+-> There is no administration link (right now) for security reasons.
+-> Just go to _admin/sudo.php or just _admin/ (--> index.html)
+		The index.html redirects to sudo.php.
+		You can use another index.html for even more security, so a hacker will find "nothing" there.